What Applicants Need to Know about Special Immigrant Juvenile Status and Visa Availability

 How to Obtain SIJ and Visa Priority Date

-To adjust status as a SIJ, an immigrant youth must meet the following criterias: they must be eligible to adjust status, have a visa that they can use right away, and show that they are deserving of favorable exercise of discretion.
+To adjust status as a Special Immigrant Juvenile (SIJ), an immigrant youth must meet the following criterias: they must be eligible to adjust status, have a visa that they can use right away, and show that they are deserving of favorable exercise of discretion.
 It is especially crucial for SIJ youths to have a visa directly available to them before USCIS or an immigration court can decide on their I-485 applications (application for adjustment status), and they can check for a priority date that is current in a given month to see their visa availability.
-The priority date (also referred as “Final Action Date”) is the date in which the Petition for Amerasian, Widow(er), or Special Immigrant application (Form I-360) was filed, with the date located on a receipt or approval notice.
+The priority date (also referred as “Final Action Date”) is the date in which Form I-360 (Petition for Amerasian, Widow(er), or Special Immigrant application) was filed, with the date located on a receipt or approval notice.
 To check if a client’s priority date is current, the State Department’s website has a chart that shows availability for different types of visas and countries.
 This visa bulletin also shows which visas are backlogged or current, and it also tracks progress until a priority date becomes current.
-Finally, as per the Notice that the DOS issued on March 2023 about the changing interpretation of the INA for visa allocation, there is no longer a separate column for El Salvador, Guatemala, and Honduras when viewing the visa charts on the DOS Website, as they are now located under “All Chargeability Areas Except Those Listed”.
+Finally, as per the Notice that the DOS issued on March 2023 about the changing interpretation of the INA for visa allocation, there is no longer a separate column for El Salvador, Guatemala, and Honduras when viewing the visa charts on the DOS Website, and they are now located under “All Chargeability Areas Except Those Listed”.
 For more details on how to read the charts to find the priority date on the DOS website, the Immigrant Legal Resource Center (ILRC) has a guide with example scenarios.
 Finally, if a SIJ youth’s priority date is not current, they may still be able to file an I-485.
 The ILRC guide also provides more details on how a SIJ youth might still be able to apply for adjustment status if their priority date is not current.

 Some Recommendations for Visa Backlog